ccatterina/plasmusic-toolbar/README.md

 - Full View provides the album image, along with Play, Pause, Next, Previous, Shuffle, and Repeat controls.
 Adjust the volume and track position with ease.

 ### 🛠️ Configurations
 - **Icon customization:** Change the widget's icon in the panel view to suit your preferences.
+You can also choose to display the album cover.
 - **Playback controls visibility:** Choose whether to display Play, Pause, Next, and Previous controls in the panel view.
 - **Preferred source**: Change the widget preferred source for music information (spotify, vlc, etc).
-As default the widget use `@multiplex` source.
+The name of the source is the same as the desktop file name of the application (see `/usr/share/applications/`).
 - **Playing song max display width**: Determine the maximum width for displaying the currently playing song in the panel.
 When the song's text exceeds this maximum width, the text will scroll horizontally.
 - **Playing song scrolling speed**: Change the scrolling speed of the song's text.
+- and more...

 ## Installation